 What is RAID 1?

 RAID 1 is a setup comprising a minimum of two drives that contain the same data.
-With this structure, if one drive fails, the others will still work.
+With this structure, the others will still work if one drive fails.
 This is a recommended feature for users who needs high reliability.
 The data can be read off any of the drives in the array, providing very high read performance.

 While the read speeds are high, the write speeds are slow as the data needs to be written to all the drives in the array.